 Some diseases, such as Huntington's disease (a degenerative nerve disease) and Marfan syndrome (a connective tissue disorder), can be inherited from just one parent.
-Most disorders, including cystic fibrosis, sickle cell anemia, and Tay-Sachs disease, cannot occur unless both the mother and father pass along the gene.
+But most disorders, including cystic fibrosis, sickle cell anemia, and Tay-Sachs disease, cannot occur unless both the mother and father pass along the gene.

 Other genetic conditions, such as Down syndrome, are usually not inherited.
 In general, they result from an error (mutation) in the cell division process during conception or fetal development.
 Still others, such as achondroplasia (the most common form of dwarfism), may either be inherited or the result of a genetic mutation.